sirupsen/contestrus/README.md

 * Contest and training.
 Support both running contests but also an open environment to train on tasks of previous contests.

 Many contest environments are complicated to set up.
-Contestrus is aimed to be extremely simple to run within Docker containers.
+Contestrus is aiming to be extremely simple to set up and will be run inside Docker containers for maximum deployment and development ease.

 ## External dependencies